Breeding & Genetics

 There are also some interesting genetic anomalies that result in an individual with DNA differences in some parts of the body.
 But the sperm/ova produced by this individual are genetically normal, having only one type of DNA, so this "mixed DNA" can not be transmitted to the offspring.

-Grizzle could be defined as a large number of small patches of two contrasting colors mixed together in a random pattern - the effect is sort of like static on an old TV screen, or it may be described as a salt and pepper effect.
+Grizzle could be defined as a large number of small patches of two contrasting colors mixed together in a random pattern on the same feather.
+The effect is sort of like static on an old TV screen, or it may be described as a salt and pepper effect.

 There are some bird species that have a grizzle mutation, for example the zebra finch and pigeons.
-In parrots it seems to be more of a special effect that occurs in some individuals for unknown reasons and can not be transmitted to offspring predictably if at all.
-Martin-Parrots reports that it is associated with ADM recessive pied but I have not seen a reason given for why the pied mutation would have this effect.
+In parrots it seems to be more of a special effect that occurs in some individuals for unknown reasons and can not be transmitted to offspring predictably, if at all.
+Martin-Parrots page 258 reports that it is associated with ADM recessive pied and not with other pied mutations.
+But I have not seen a reason given for why ADM pied would have this effect.
 Since pied interferes with the migration of melanin-producing cells, my guess would be that grizzling could occur if an area was only partly populated with melanocytes, resulting in uneven partial coloring of the feather.
 As reported earlier, it's believed that ADM pied has a large number of modifier genes that influence its expression, which could be the reason that grizzle isn't inheritable.
 With so many genes involved it's hard for the offspring to get the right combination.

 (Back to Top)